5 Ways ‘The Pill’ May Be Affecting Your Health

 Next, it is important to discuss the disruption in hormonal control, beyond estrogen and progesterone.
-Because progestins, one of the hormones found in the pill, are structurally different than our natural progesterone, they not only bind to the progesterone receptors, but can also bind to many other types of receptors.
+Because progestins, one of the hormones found in the birth control pill, are structurally different than our natural progesterone, they not only bind to the progesterone receptors, but can also bind to many other types of receptors.
 By binding to androgen receptors, the pill causes less testosterone to be produced at the ovary.
 It also affects the liver at a genetic level causing increased production of a protein called sex-hormone binding globulin (SHBG).
 SHBG binds up free testosterone in the blood.
 This is why the pill is really good at controlling acne outbreaks.
 But, this also causes a huge decline in libido, which is one of the most common complaints from women on the pill.

 - A study from the Journal of Sexual Medicine found that women on the pill have levels of SHBG 4x higher than normal non-pill users